liawbeile/liawbeile.github.io/_pages/about.md

 My favourite subjects in school were Math and Physics.
 As a highly analytical and detailed individual, I love problem solving.

 The adrenaline and satisfaction when a program runs correctly without any bugs in the end keeps me motivated to learn.
-The aha lightbulb moment when I learn how to program more efficiently also inspires me to learn how to write efficient code.
+The aha moment when I learn how to program more efficiently also inspires me to learn how to write efficient code.

 Being able to problem solve and create/ build something tangible like an app or website, or provide solutions to business problems by analysing and modelling data sets, gives me a high sense of achievement and fulfilment.